Welcome to the 6th Chameleon User Meeting!

 Getting Around and Enjoying Boulder

-- Boulder Visitor Information - restaurants, alternative hotel options, & things to do
+- Boulder Visitor Information - restaurants, alternative hotels, and things to do

-- Lime has e-scooters for rent in East Boulder and must be ridden on multi-use paths and bike lanes.
+- Lime - e-scooters in East Boulder, must be ridden on multi-use paths and bike lanes

 - Boulder Open Space & Mountain Parks - hiking